 The availability of sunlight needs to be coupled with how windy the balcony is in during the day especially in the evening, during monsoon and winters, this will not only determine the types of plants but also the material of the planters and how they need to be arranged.

 It is also necessary to have a source of water either in the balcony itself or close to it.
 Gardening in any form even in a small balcony can get messy.
 It is always an advantage to have fresh water at hand.

 In addition to this, it is necessary to have a drain for the access water.
 Remember to have a net over the drain opening to avoid clogging.

 Step-5: Keep it simple

-You could go for a live wall, hanging planters, planters stacked up on over the other, a lush lawn growing on the floor, creepers, flowering plants, a vegetable garden, gnomes and other garden ornaments, seating arrangements, swings and many more.
+You could go for a live wall, hanging planters, planters stacked upon one over the other, a lush lawn growing on the floor, creepers, flowering plants, a vegetable garden, gnomes, and other garden ornaments, seating arrangements, swings, and many more.
 With so many options at hand, you need to be mindful of ‘not overdoing it’.

 Customize the garden according to your availability and preferences.
 Growing a mix of flowers veggies/shrubs climbers depending on your taste is a good way of keeping it interesting – perennials and annuals, plants native to the region are easier to grow.

 Diversity is interesting because it makes the garden look less chaotic and cluttered.
 You could incorporate color schemes as well with reds and yellows for a hot scheme, purples, and whites for a cool scheme or contrasting colors like blue and orange.
 This will help with uniformity and the overall look and feel of the garden.

 Piggybacking on the previous point, along with keeping it simple budgeting plays an imperative to keeping you on track, preventing overspending.
 Set a budget and stick to it.